 The goal is to create a single source of truth where you can track, manage, and optimize all expenses tied to your supply chain.
 This involves more than just looking at freight invoices; it means understanding the entire lifecycle of a shipment and its associated costs, from carrier contracts to accessorial fees.
 By breaking it down into four core components—centralizing data, automating workflows, fostering collaboration, and analyzing patterns—you can build a resilient and cost-effective logistics strategy.
 Each piece supports the others, creating a powerful framework for making smarter, data-driven decisions that protect your bottom line.

-Centralize Your Data and Invoices
+Bring Your Data and Invoices Together

 The first step toward control is clarity.
 If your shipping invoices, carrier contracts, and performance data are scattered across different spreadsheets, email inboxes, and filing cabinets, you can’t see the full picture.
 Centralizing this information is the foundation of effective spend management.
 It means bringing all your logistics data into one accessible place, creating a single source of truth for your entire organization.
 A dedicated spend management portal consolidates everything, allowing you to track expenses and performance without hunting down information.
 When you can see all your costs in one dashboard, you can finally stop reacting to individual bills and start proactively managing your overall spend.
 This unified view is essential for spotting trends, identifying anomalies, and making informed decisions.

-Automate Approval Workflows
+Set Up Automated Approval Workflows

 Manual invoice approvals are a major bottleneck for many companies.
 They’re slow, prone to human error, and can lead to late payment fees that needlessly inflate your shipping costs.
 Chasing down signatures and manually matching invoices to shipments wastes valuable time that your team could be spending on more strategic tasks.
 Automating this process can reduce approval times from days to just minutes.
 By setting up automated workflows, invoices are instantly routed to the correct approver based on predefined rules like department, cost center, or invoice amount.
 This ensures that every bill is reviewed and processed quickly and accurately.
 A streamlined system for payments and approval not only prevents late fees but also strengthens your relationships with carriers and gives your finance team the breathing room to focus on financial strategy instead of administrative tasks.